SevenShepherd/SevenShepherd.github.io/_posts/2023-05-07-anger-and-ignorance.markdown

 > Understand this, my dear brothers and sisters!
 Let every person be quick to listen, slow to speak, slow to anger.
 For human anger does not accomplish God’s righteousness. &mdash; James 1:19-20

 If you happen upon such a person, avoid them if you can.
 They will eventually destroy themselves and drag you down along with them.
-Your best defense is always to respond with a gentile answer.
+Your best defense is always to respond with a gentle answer.

 > Don’t befriend angry people or associate with hot-tempered people, &mdash; Proverbs 22:24